yabskbd/MHR17_ICE_Controller/README.md

 # MHR17_ICE_Controller
-Code for Clutch and Shifting DC Brushless Motors
+# Code for Clutch and Shifting DC Brushless Motors

+## Serial
     Serial output of debuging is on TXD0(Pin 14 EXT1)
     And for Serial USB the Yellow pin is the TX
-To run screen to read Serial messages from USB line:
-    screen /dev/tty.usbserial-FT94THM6 9600
+    To run screen to read Serial messages from USB line: screen /dev/tty.usbserial-FT94THM6 9600

-Clutch Control:
+## Clutch Control:
     Motor On/Off: PA1 (Pin 25 EXT1)
         01: On
         00: Off